An engaging presentation has a bit of everything, and to get that everything feeling, you must have a perfect app.

 Both allow adding videos from YouTube and the web.
 Prezi supports uploading videos from your computer in premium plans.

 Prezi saves your presentations in your account.
-You can access them on the web, desktop, and mobile apps.
 To download or convert any to PDF, you must upgrade to one of the premium accounts.

 - Microsoft PowerPoint